Cesium1289/CS410P-Clipped/README.md

 instead uses the audio player the SFML library provided.

 **To build this program**
-To be able to build this program, you need the SFML library installed.
-To get this library, run this command **sudo apt-get install libsfml-dev**
+To be able to build this program, you will need to install the following to get the program to run.
+*Installs the sfml library that is used*
+**sudo apt-get install libsfml-dev**

+*Installs the g++ compiler that is used to compile the program* **sudo apt-get install g++**